PhotonChaos/Hangman/README.md

 ## Classes
 This program uses multiple classes for various methods such as drawing the scene.
 ### Main
-This is the main entry point for the program, and has sone useful methods.
+This is the main entry point for the program, and has some useful methods.
 #### Methods
 ##### main(String[] args)
 This is the entry point for the application.